Murphyyork/Lambda-Project/README.md

 reduced3 = application2.reduce # reduces (λy.λx.xy) x, which results in output λt.tx
 ```
 β-reductions reduce the application expression by substituting, in the body of the function, the argument (in the first example "y", in the second example "z") with the variable of the function ("λx" and "λy" respectively), which results in function body's with substituted variables ("y" and "λx.xz").
 When we take a look at the third reduction, we can see that "y" is substituted with "x".
-However, as "x" is already present as a bound variable, we must takes measures as to not mix up these two different variables.
+However, as "x" is already present as a bound variable, we must take measures as to not mix up these two different variables.
 Therefore, we first substitute the bound "x" with another symbol, which will be "t".
 The output that follows, is "λt.tx".
 These substitutions are often referred to as capture-avoiding substitutions.
 Note that in such cases, if a bound variable needs to be substituted before the reduction, the program will always substitute the present variable with a "t".
 This means that λ-terms, in which there is already a variable "t" present or in which such a substitute must take place more than once, will not have a correct reduction outcome.
 However, it is quite rare that such a substitution should happen more than once in the same expression.
 If the user avoids using "t" as a variable in the λ-terms, the program will work in most cases.

 ### fromString
 Turn a string into a λ-term using the fromString method: